projectdiscovery/nuclei/README.md

 Flags:
 TARGET:
    -u, -target string[]          target URLs/hosts to scan -l, -list string              path to file containing a list of target URLs/hosts to scan (one per line) -eh, -exclude-hosts string[]  hosts to exclude to scan from the input list (ip, cidr, hostname) -resume string                resume scan using resume.cfg (clustering will be disabled) -sa, -scan-all-ips            scan all the IP's associated with dns record -iv, -ip-version string[]     IP version to scan of hostname (4,6) - (default 4)

+TARGET-FORMAT:
+   -im, -input-mode string        mode of input file (list, burp, jsonl, yaml, openapi, swagger) (default "list") -ro, -required-only            use only required fields in input format when generating requests -sfv, -skip-format-validation  skip format validation (like missing vars) when parsing input file

 TEMPLATES:
    -nt, -new-templates                    run only new templates added in latest nuclei-templates release